 A sexually transmitted disease (STD) is an infection passed from one person to another during sexual intercourse or intimate contact where fluids with the infectious organism are passed to the partner.
 According to the Centers for Disease Control and Prevention (CDC), nearly half of the 19 million new cases of STDs diagnosed in the U.S. every year occur in individuals between the ages of 15 and 24.

-When you order from Health Testing Centers there is no visit to a doctor and the results are private, confidential, and typically sent to you within 24 hours (confirmation testing may take longer).
+When you order from Health Testing Centers the results are private, confidential, and typically sent to you within 24 hours (confirmation testing may take longer).

 (HIV-1), Qualitative, RNA